Campaigning for institutional transparency, accountability and justice over four decades

 Garry Walton Support Group

 Garry Walton, a 21-year-old Irish man, was racially murdered in November 1996 while he was on a pleasure boat in Tenerife.
 Evidence shows men from Essex continuously taunted him.
-It is alleged that these same people murdered him by throwing his overboard.
-In July 1997, GMP obtained statements from witnesses claiming they heard the men boast of their killing.
-Although TMG provided support for the family, and exerted pressure on police to take the investigation seriously, the case remains unsolved.
+It is alleged that these same people murdered him by throwing him overboard.
+In July 1997, Greater Manchester Police obtained statements from witnesses claiming they heard the men boast of their killing.
+Although The Monitoring Group provided support for the family, and exerted pressure on police to take the investigation seriously, the case remains unsolved.

 Abdi Dorre Support Group